-And as these tales are a symbolic representation of reality.
-C.P.
-Estés, the author of the “Women Who Run with The Wolves” (1995), reminds us that many women continue to live the Bluebeard story, marrying someone destructive while still young and naïve, for a false sense of freedom or security. and, although deep down they perceive the ‘beard’ that clearly shines bright blue, they spend much time insisting that it really is not so ‘blue’.
-The ‘key’ is a reminder of that and represents a test of fidelity & amp; obedience within the story. it is always our choice whether or not to open the door, whether to continue to live as naïve young women, following the ‘rules’ of society, or to follow our own intuition, be curious and usher in our truth.
+And as these tales are always a symbolic representation of reality, C.P.
+Estés, the author of the “Women who run with the wolves” also reminds us that many women continue to live the story of “Bluebeard", marrying someone destructive while still young and naïve, for a false sense of freedom or security.
+And, although deep down they perceive the ‘beard’ that clearly shines bright blue, they spend much time insisting that it really is not so ‘blue’.
+The ‘key’ is a reminder of that and represents a test of fidelity & amp; obedience within the story.
+It is always our choice whether or not to open the door, continuing to live as naïve young women, following the ‘rules’ of society, or to follow our own intuition, be curious and usher in our truth.

-- each print illustrated by hand, transferred and then digitally printed
+- Each print illustrated by hand, transferred and then digitally printed.

-- 100% silk, crepe de chine
+- 100% silk, crepe de chine.

-- it comes with a detachable, hand crocheted corner charm, that completes the story and carries forward the traditional Turkish art of oya
+- It comes with a detachable, hand crocheted corner charm, that completes the story and carries forward the traditional Turkish art of oya.

-- the crochet characters are hand-made in Southeastern Turkey in cooperation with a UNDP project that aims to foster sustainable economic development of the region’s women.
+- The crochet characters are hand-made in Southeastern Turkey in cooperation with a UNDP project that aims to foster sustainable economic development of the region’s women.

-- the edges are hand-rolled
+- The edges are hand-rolled.

-- product prices displayed are exclusive of all taxes and duties. the recipient, is liable for all import duties, customs and local sales taxes levied by the country you are shipping to; payment of these is necessary to release your order from customs on arrival.
+- Product prices displayed are exclusive of all taxes and duties. the recipient, is liable for all import duties, customs and local sales taxes levied by the country you are shipping to; payment of these is necessary to release your order from customs on arrival.